AffanIndo/dotfiles/README.md

 # dotfiles
 This is my Linux setup.
 Every folder except "windows" is managed using GNU Stow.

+# Minimal

+There is a minimal version of this dotfiles in ./minimal/.
+I used it as a base for machine that I want to keep bloat-free.

+The `.Xresources` in that folder is the same as the one in the `./urxvt/` but it has different font.

 ## How To Install
 * Clone this repo directly to your home folder.
 * Install GNU Stow.